Zerahhah/split_train_val/README.md

 # split_train_val
 ## Purpose
 To use Pytorch ImageFolder automatically loading train and validation dataset,the code randomly split the raw datasets(cannot use ImageFolder) into train datasets and validation datasets with the specific ratio(like 0.2).
 And the split datasets are stored in their subfolders separately.<br>
+Or just separately saving the result into the train.txt and val.txt(it means you can not use ImageFolder to automatically load the datasets).
 ## Requirement
 * 1、Visual Studio<br>
 * 2、{your categories}.txt, the content like this<br>